hamzaabamboo/2190221-fund-data-algo/README.md

 Also, I used **lots** of generics in my practice mainly to make it more flexible ( and cool ).
 So you'll have to adapt to it if you wanna copy something from here.

-Best open with IntelliJ IDE
+Best open with IntelliJ IDEA

 ## Stuff